portworx/px-docs/runc/index.md

 * TOC
 {:toc}

->**Note:**<br/>Running Portworx via OCI RunC is still experimental.
+>**Note:**<br/>Running Portworx via OCI runC is still experimental.

-To install and configure PX to run directly with RunC, please use the configuration steps described in this section.
+To install and configure PX to run directly with runC, please use the configuration steps described in this section.

 >**Note:**<br/>It is highly recommended to include the steps outlined in this document in a systemd unit file, so that PX starts up correctly on every reboot of a host.
 An example unit file is shown below.